-Staffordshire and Stoke on Trent Archives and Heritage Service is developed by an active partnership between Councils, users, depositors, partners, volunteers in all areas of the service including: funding, management and delivery.
+Staffordshire and Stoke on Trent Archives and Heritage Service is developed by an Active Partnership between Councils, users, depositors, partners, volunteers in all areas of the service including: funding, management and delivery.

 - Valuing and respecting the involvement of our partners in our service and actively crediting their participation and identity - Developing and strengthening existing partnerships with the Trustees of the William Salt Library, the Friends of the Staffordshire and Stoke on Trent Archive Service and the Friends of the William Salt Library - Developing new partnerships with enthusiast and specialist interest groups in both the county and the city - Empowering users and stakeholders to regularly contribute to the development of our policies and plans - Creating a range of regular consultation activities such as teachers or user panels, which influence the service.
-Users feel they are involved in developing the service. - Developing training and support for stakeholder fundraisers - Developing volunteering and apprenticeship programmes in partnership with other providers - o Expanding the volunteer programme in terms of numbers and roles undertaken, to add value to the service alongside the professional staff team
+Users feel they are involved in developing the service. - Developing a training and support programme for stakeholder fundraisers - Developing accredited volunteering programmes in partnership with other providers - Expanding the volunteer programme in terms of numbers and roles undertaken, to add value to the service alongside the professional staff team

-- Staffordshire and Stoke on Trent Councils will see the service as having the lead role to play in the county and city, caring for their historically-valuable collections, and enabling their enjoyment and use by residents and visitors alike, supporting health and wellbeing outcomes. - The work of the service will be viewed as relevant to a wide range of organisations and individuals through joint delivery and commissioning of projects - Fundraising by stakeholders has increased significantly
+- Staffordshire and Stoke on Trent Councils will see the service as having an important role to play in the county and city.
+There will be increased political understanding of, and support for, the service. - The work of the service will be viewed as relevant to a wide range of organisations and individuals through joint delivery and commissioning of projects - Fundraising by stakeholders has increased (significantly)